 Bali is becoming a more well known tourist destination, with books like ‘Eat, Pray, Love’ being published on the spirituality, and beauty of this Indonesian province.
-Explore Bali in One Day, or spend weeks on motorbikes driving through the mountains, and off to the neighbouring islands.
+Explore Bali in one day, or spend weeks on motorbikes driving through the mountains, and off to the neighboring islands.
 With beautiful forests, tiered rice fields, picturesque beaches and wonderfully happy people, Bali should definitely be on your must see list.

 Guest post by Olivia Bourke

 What’s the best time to visit Bali?